HKUST-Aerial-Robotics/Pagor/README.md

 ## Introduction

 This is the official code repository of "Pyramid Semantic Graph-based Global Point Cloud Registration with Low Overlap", which is accepted by IROS'23.
-An improved version can be found in [G3Reg](https://github.com/HKUST-Aerial-Robotics/G3Reg).

 Pagor (PyrAmid Gaph-based GlObal Registration) is a robust global point cloud registration algorithm for LiDAR.
 It takes two point clouds and their semantic labels as input and estimates the relative pose between them.

 <div align="center">
     <img src="./docs/cover.png" width="640" alt="cover">
 </div>

+## NEWS
+- An **improved version** can be found in **[G3Reg](https://github.com/HKUST-Aerial-Robotics/G3Reg)**.
+- Welcome to try our new **[LiDAR Registration Benchmark](https://github.com/HKUST-Aerial-Robotics/LiDAR-Registration-Benchmark)** which is a comprehensive benchmark for LiDAR registration in robotic applications.

 ## Prerequisites
 ### ROS